Check out the new 2025 Lives of the Saints Calendar - Now shipping!

 Early Life and Education

 St. Xenia was born around the early 18th century into a wealthy family in St. Petersburg, Russia.
 She was originally named Xenia Grigorievna Petrova.
 Little is known about her early years, but her life took a dramatic turn after the death of her husband, a colonel named Andrei Feodorovich Petrov, when she was in her mid-20s.
-Deeply grieved by his sudden death, Xenia decided to give away all her possessions and dedicate her life to God.
+Deeply grieved by his sudden death, Xenia decided to give away all her possessions and dedicate her life to God, a dedication that is deeply honored in the St Xenia Orthodox Church..

 02